quickjail,

-Utility to spawn transient single-command jails
+spawn transient single-command jails

 quickjail |

-[-c ] [param=value ...]
+[-c] [param=value ...]

 command=command ... |

-command is used to create transient
+The quickjail command is used to create

-single-command jails in a reasonably secure manner.
+transient single-command jails in a reasonably secure manner.

-The key advantage to quickjail
+The key advantage to quickjail over

 jail(8)

-is the model that quickjail
+is the model that quickjail uses to execute

-command. quickjail
+command. quickjail will fork

 and execute command in a non-persistent jail, while